-The oil change and filter should be performed by an authorized Sea-Doo dealer.
+The oil change and filter replacement may be performed by an authorized Sea-Doo dealer, repair shop, or person of your own choosing.

 Exhaust System Draining

 In areas where temperature may freeze, water trapped in the exhaust system must be removed.